Discovery Park

 Seattle's Urban Wilderness

 Situated in the Magnolia neighborhood, Discovery Park is Seattle's largest public park, covering 534 acres of Puget Sound shoreline.
 Once the site of Fort Lawton, this natural haven now offers a refreshing escape with its diverse landscape - think lush forests, peaceful beaches, open meadows, and dramatic sea cliffs that make you forget you're still in the city.
+The park takes its name from the British sloop HMS Discovery, the vessel Captain George Vancouver commanded during the first European exploration of Puget Sound in 1792.

 Trails to Wander

 With nearly 12 miles of trails crisscrossing the park, there's plenty of ground to explore.
-The 2.8-mile Discovery Park Loop Trail is the star attraction (it was named a National Recreation Trail back in 1975), taking you through a variety of ecosystems while revealing breathtaking views of Puget Sound and both the Cascade and Olympic Mountain ranges.
+The 2.8-mile Discovery Park Loop Trail is the star attraction (it was named a National Recreation Trail back in 1975), taking you through a variety of ecosystems while revealing sweeping views of Puget Sound and both the Cascade and Olympic Mountain ranges.

 You'll find everything from wide, paved paths to narrow forest trails with rustic wooden stairs.
 The southern section culminates in impressive high cliffs, while the northern portion curves around toward the lighthouse area.
 Fair warning: some trails can get a bit muddy after rainfall, but they're accessible year-round for your hiking pleasure.